Saturday, February 28, 2009

 Just a related topic...

+Remember the melamine food issue?
 I remember this morning show in a local channel around November.
 The hosts and guest artists were joined by doctors Lisa and Ong and the BFAD director Leticia Gutierrez.
 According to Dr. Ong, drinking 12 glasses of water daily can actually can avoid melamine-affected products.
 Dry foods are also better than the wet food, since the wet ones usually spoil much easily like mayonnaise, yoghurt and sauces.